 If the latest five normalized observations are empty, the engine retries shorter windows in this order: 126, 63, then 20 observations.
 That fallback is a data availability rule, not a new formula.

-Percentile indexes use the same primary 252-observation window and the same 126 / 63 / 20 recent-output fallback.
-Percentile ranks use an inclusive rank convention.
+Rank-based indexes use the same primary 252-observation window and the same 126 / 63 / 20 recent-output fallback.
+The rank convention is inclusive.

 weighted_mean_t = sum(weight_i * transformed_i_t for live components) / sum(weight_i for live components)

 If a component is missing on a date, the aggregate uses the remaining available weight.
-If publish quality is degraded downstream, asset scoring discounts the affected index weight: DEGRADED = 60% effective weight, WITHHELD = 30%.
+If publish quality is degraded downstream, condition reads discount the affected index weight: DEGRADED = 60% effective weight, WITHHELD = 30%.

-If less than 60% of an asset exposure basket is covered, the asset score is withheld rather than filled with a fake midpoint.
+If less than 60% of an asset exposure basket is covered, the objective asset condition is withheld rather than filled with a fake midpoint.

 | Family | Strong + | Positive | Neutral low | Negative |